Sombrero7/pawpularity-contest/README.md

 ![png](README-images/output_99_1.png)

-Improved by .01 RMSE point compared to our baseline.
+Worse by .01 RMSE point compared to our baseline.
 It's progress!
 However, the difference in results from the baseline Random Forest and the tuned Random Forest indicates that we have not made any progress with respect to making more informed guessed per instance.
 In other words, deviation away from the mean has so far been punished, which shows that we are not making more intelligent guesses.
 Because simple regression models seem to be unpromising, we will move on to classification models at this time.
 If after exploring other models, regression seems the most promising still, then we may make some adjustments such as: pre- and post-scaling on our target; ensembling various models; re-examining feature importance, for the craft of more intelligent models.

 ## Classification Modeling with Metadata